Uliana Kravchenko

-Uliana Kravchenko is the pen name of Julia Schneider (April 18, 1860 – March 31, 1947), was a Ukrainian educator, writer and the first Galician woman to publish a book of poetry.
+Uliana Kravchenko is the pen name of Julia Maria Schneider-Niementowska (April 18, 1860 – March 31, 1947), was a Ukrainian educator, writer and the first Western Ukrainian woman to publish a book of poetry.

 She was born in Mykolaiv, currently in Stryi Raion of Lviv Oblast, grew up in Lviv and studied at a teaching seminary.
+Her father was Julian Schneider an employee of the district office, while her mother was Julia Łopuszańska.

+She made her first poetry attempts in Polish and Ukrainian under the guidance of her tutor Antonina Machczyńska.
+After graduating from the seminary, Ulyana Kravchenko began teaching in the town of Bóbrka.
 Her first published work was a story that appeared in the journal Zoria.
 Kravchenko was active in the Ukrainian women's movement in Galicia.
 Women's liberation was a major theme in her poetry; she was considered to be the bard of the women's movement.
 She was also one of the first women teachers in Galicia.

-Kravchenko died in Peremyshl (now Przemyśl, Poland) at the age of 86.
+In 1885, thanks to the efforts of Ivan Franko, she gets a job in Lviv, but in the same year she is fired for promoting socialist ideas.
+From then until 1900, she works as a teacher in various villages in Galicia.
+In 1920 Kravchenko moves permanently to Przemyśl as a retired teacher.
+In 1941, she takes up creative work in the Union of Soviet Writers and social work as a councilor of the Przemyśl City National Council.

+Kravchenko died in Przemyśl at the age of 86.
+On November 22, 1886, she married Jan Ambroży Niementowski, head of the village school in Dolishnia Luzhok.
+They had three children: son Jerzy and daughters Teodora and Julia.
+Jerzy was a painter and poet who wrote in Polish, and was murdered at the age of 29 by Ukrainians in Yavoriv on November 28, 1918, during the Polish-Ukrainian war, while organising Polish militia.